-The Napa Sanitation District (NapaSan) Code states in Section 4.04.090 that NapaSan may develop BMPs that serve as an enforceable control mechanism for prohibited wastes.
-The BMPs listed here as "REQUIRED" will be assessed when a NapaSan inspector visits your facility.
+The Napa Sanitation District (NapaSan) Code states in Section 4.04.090 that the District NapaSan may develop BMPs that serve as an enforceable control mechanism for prohibited wastes.
+The BMPs listed here as "REQUIRED" are required actions that will be assessed when a NapaSanSD inspector visits your facility.